-Making good food choices at home, at school and when you're out and about in the community is part healthy living.
+Making good food choices at home, at school and when you're out and about in the community is part of healthy living.
 Good food allows you to be physically active, develop healthy bones and prevent health problems.
-There's also the fact that learning to cook and prepare healthy food creates a connection to where our food comes from and helps spread out your food dollars.
+There's also the fact that learning to cook and prepare healthy food creates a connection to where our food comes from and helps stretch your food dollars.

 5. Drink alcohol responsibly

 Drinking alcohol is a personal choice.
 If you are aged 25 to 65 and choose to drink, Canada's low-risk drinking guidelines will help you figure out your limits.
-Visit shouldihaveanother.ca
+Learn more at www.shouldihaveanother.ca